 SW branch owner Ma Zhan mazhan@nju.edu.cn

 General Architecture is “Decomposition, Compression & Synthesis” (DCS)-based Video Coding, or DCS for short, is to first decompose the input video into respective spatial texture into respective spatial texture frames (STF) at its native spatial resolution that preserve the rich spatial details, and the other temporal motion frames (TMF) at a lower spatial resolution that retain the motion smoothness; then compress them together using HEVC or VVC video coder; and finally synthesize decoded STFs and TMFs for high-fidelity video reconstruction at the same resolution as its native in- put.

+Learnt, resolution adaptive synthesis which includes Multi-frame motion compensation and Non-Local Texture Transfer Network are used for creation output video in original resolution.